AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 1. In Adobe Analytics, go to [!UICONTROL **Admin**] > [!UICONTROL **Data feeds**].

+1. Configure the data feed as described in [Create and configure a data feed](#create-and-configure-a-data-feed).

 1. In the **[!UICONTROL Data structure]** section, do either of the following:

    * Select **[!UICONTROL Manage templates]** > **[!UICONTROL Create new template]**.